-Butylene glycol is a versatile ingredient present in many skin care products.
-It acts as a solvent for ingredients and enhances their stability, texture, and absorption.
+Butylene glycol is a common ingredient in many skin care products.
+In addition to softening and moisturizing the skin t acts as a solvent for ingredients and enhances their stability, texture, and absorption.

 Manufacturers add butylene glycol to a vast range of skin care, hair, and beauty products.
 They often use it instead of a similar compound called propylene glycol, because it may be less irritating to the skin.

 Some people have concerns over the safety of butylene glycol.
 However, many organizations consider it to be safe.

 In this article, we discuss butylene glycol in further detail, including its uses, benefits, and side effects.
 We also explore how butylene glycol differs from propylene glycol.

 Butylene glycol is an organic alcohol, or diol, derived from distilled corn, petroleum, and sugarcane.
 It is a colorless, viscous, water-soluble liquid that many manufacturers add to skin care products.

 Chemically, butylene glycol refers to a structure with four carbon atoms with two alcohol groups.